 Secondary Fermentation for flavoring Kombucha

-with delicious flavors such as ginger, lemon or strawberry puts a world of flavor possibilities and combinations at your fingertips.
+Getting all fancy with delicious flavors such as ginger, lemon or strawberry puts a world of flavor possibilities and combinations at your fingertips.
 And again, it couldn’t be easier.
 I tend to like less-sweet kombucha so my go to flavor is ginger, however, whatever fruit flavor you love or want to combine will work!Remember to always store in the fridge.
 Repeat often and share your flavor creations here!